esamattis/ts-box/README.md

 In JavaScript and therefor in TypeScript any function can throw anything at any time.
-This makes exception handling hard. ts-box is a workaround which puts function return values into boxes (like a maybe monad) and forces users to check for the error at the type level before the actual value can be accessed.
+This makes exception handling hard. ts-box is a workaround which puts function return values into boxes (like a maybe monad or error container) and forces users to check for the error at the type level before the actual value can be accessed.

 ## Install